Briansim74/Market-Making-Research-Platform/README.md

 - regimes determine when edge is valid
 - toxicity determines whether liquidity should be provided
 - execution determines whether edge is realized
-- eees + queue dynamics determine whether edge survives
+- fees + queue dynamics determine whether edge survives

 Most theoretical edge is lost through execution and adverse selection, not prediction error.